workpef/mendotabuoydata/readme.md

 ## Goals ##

-1. Display Mendota Buoy wind speed and direction viewable in phone browser
+1. Display Mendota Buoy wind speed and direction in phone browser
 2. Avoid using JavaScript libraries
 3. No JavaScript frameworks
 4. Develop with only "modern" browsers in mind